-Chronic absenteeism was an area identified as a Success based on the 2019 CA Dashboard, but based on 2021-22 local data now that students have returned to full in-person instruction, the school has identified this as a need for the 2022-23 school year.
-We implemented a tiered approach to address student attendance and participation (support in each Tier is provided in Spanish and English) and it will continue to be a focus moving forward.
+- Chronic absenteeism was an area identified as needing improvement based on the Yellow level for all students and all numerically significant subgroups on the 2019 Dashboard.
+Chronic Absenteeism continues to be an area of identified need based on local data.
+We implemented a tiered approach to address student attendance and participation (support in each Tier is provided in Spanish and English) during 2020-2022, and it will continue to be a focus moving forward.
 Tier I strategies target all students.
 Tier I strategies include sharing flyers with parents/guardians on attendance expectations, including reminders on attendance in parent/guardian newsletters/updates, sending reminders after winter and spring break to return to school.
 Tier II supports are for students that need a little more attention and support due to being absent with more regularity.
-Tier II strategies include Dean of Culture monitoring attendance and engagement in Tiered communications log, regular communication with parent/guardian, and SST meetings to discuss impact on learning as a result of being absent.
-Home visits were not conducted this year given Covid concerns and we hope to add these back next year.
+Tier II strategies included Dean of Culture monitoring attendance and engagement in Tiered communications log, regular communication with parent/guardian, and SST meetings to discuss impact on learning as a result of being absent.
+Home visits were not conducted this year given Covid concerns, and we hope to add these back next year.
 Tier III supports are needed by students demonstrating chronic absenteeism.
-Students and families received individualized support and modifications.
+Students and families receive individualized support and modifications.
 These plans are adjusted for students as needed.
 Tier III strategies include: referring students to outside support and providers, creating specialized student plans for participation, implementing a behavior plan and supporting teachers with strategies to meet students specific needs.
-Attendance was a complicated issue to tackle in the 2021-22 school year with students needing to guarantine at home due to being identified as close contacts and then not completing the work required to count for independent study attendance.
+Attendance was a complicated issue to tackle in the 2021-22 school year with students needing to quarantine at home due to being identified as close contacts and then not completing the work required to count for independent study attendance.
 We look forward to a more stable 2022-23 school year where the tiered intervention approach can work more effectively.
 In 2022-23, we hope to have the necessary staffing to fully implement our advisory program where the social emotional learning curriculum will be utilized to help students identify their feelings and develop positive, constructive ways to express those feelings.
-Implementation of this program will support regular student attendance and positive behaviors.
+Implementation of this program will support regular student atte